 However, don’t make this a rule and carefully paint within the lines.
 You’ll just get frustrated.
 See the lines as guides but don’t see them as limits.
 Let that watercolor flow freely with your brush and water.

-With this, we’re coming to a next tip.
+With this, we’re coming to the next tip.

 Tip #5: Be loose